lammps/lammps/doc/src/fix_rigid_meso.rst

 default) this is done, with the option *no* this is not done.
 Turning off the re-initialization can be helpful to protect rigid bodies against unphysical manipulations between runs or when properties cannot be easily re-computed (e.g. when read from a file).
-When using the *infile* keyword, the *reinit* option is automatically set to *no*\ .
+When using the *inpfile* keyword, the *reinit* option is automatically set to *no*\ .

 ----------

-The *infile* keyword allows a file of rigid body attributes to be read in from a file, rather then having LAMMPS compute them.
+The *inpfile* keyword allows a file of rigid body attributes to be read in from a file, rather then having LAMMPS compute them.
 There are 5 such attributes: the total mass of the rigid body, its center-of-mass position, its 6 moments of inertia, its center-of-mass velocity, and